 Rarely can we close living income gaps by targeting a single income driver, by using a single intervention or by acting alone.
 We need a combination, or “smart-mix” of strategies that target multiple income drivers.
 To achieve long-term, sustainable results these interventions must often take a multi-stakeholder approach and go beyond individual actors.

-Strategies that can improve income drivers go far beyond addressing changes in the farm system and household behavior.
+Strategies that can improve income drivers go far beyond addressing changes in the farm system and household behaviour.
 These strategies range from service delivery for improved production and processing, to brand and consumer engagement, to improving the enabling environment.
-See below for six strategic areas that multiple stakeholders can address in their multistakeholder intervention strategy.
+See below for six strategic areas that multiple stakeholders can address in their multi-stakeholder intervention strategy.
 Each of these strategies should influence an improvement in one or multiple income drivers, or the underlying conditions that enable an improvement in income drivers.

 IDH is collaborating with key partners to co-create practical guidance, a common agenda and drive action on these strategic areas.
 To fast-track the transformation of procurement practices to reach living income ambitions, IDH partnered with the Mars/Farmer Income Lab.
 Together, IDH and the Mars/Farmer Income Lab will develop a procurement agenda, test and open source this with the living income community, pilot innovative procurement practices, and share learnings.